-Unjustifiable applications of test information lead to invalid inferences and uses.
-Multipurposing a given standardized test in more than one way, without adequate supporting evidence from test-makers, is a common problem (Chatterji, 2013a-b; 2014).
+Unjustified inferences and uses are invalid test information uses.
+Multi-purposing a given standardized test in more than one way, without adequate supporting evidence from test-makers, is a common problem (Chatterji, 2013a-b; 2014).
 According to the Standards (AERA, APA, & NCME, 2014), test users must themselves bear responsibility for validating the test for each new or unsupported inference and use.